ESSENTIAL EVENT INFORMATION 2026

 It is not impossible that your gear may not arrive with you into Mongolia.
 In general, the longer you are in Mongolia ahead fo the event, the easier this is to solve.
 Once you start travelling away from major airports, getting re-united with lost bags becomes harder especially where we are heading.
 To avoid the chances of total catastrophe, we would recommend that you do travel with some event clothing in your hand luggage.

-Experience tells us that if you arrive wearing or physically carrying some of what you need, the likelihood of getting you on the start-line increases dramatically, vs those who entire event kit is in their hold baggage, making its way around a carousel in the wrong airport far, far away.
+Experience tells us that if you arrive wearing or physically carrying some of what you need, the likelihood of getting you on the start line increases dramatically, vs those whose entire event kit is in their hold baggage making its way around a carousel in the wrong airport far, far away.

 SKATES

-To get technical, you require a back-country skate with a ‘NNN BC’ binding.
-And a corresponding boot to take such a binding.
-The skate of choice we would recommend is the Lunghags T-skate with Rottefella NNN BC binding.
-These can be bought online or bought direct from Rat Race for £250 or rented for £100.
+To get technical, you require a back-country skate with a ‘NNN BC’ binding and a corresponding boot to take such a binding.
+The skate of choice we would recommend is the Lundhags Torne BC with Rottefella NNN BC bindings.
+These can be rented for £100 from Rat Race.
 We have limited pairs, so it’s a first-come, first-served affair on these.
-Please indicate in your Event Participation Form if you would like to rent or buy a pair of skates and Rottefella NNN BC binding set from Rat Race and Olivia will be in touch to confirm this with you.
+Please indicate in your Event Participation Form if you would like to rent a pair of skates and Rottefella NNN BC binding set from Rat Race and Hannah will be in touch to confirm this with you.

 MEDICAL OPERATION & PARTICIPANT SAFETY